sclarkstone/Milestone4/README.md

 * run command 'heroku git:remote -a milestone4-sclarkstone'.
 This will link the app to your Gitpod terminal.
 * run command 'git push heroku main'

+Heroku also adviced that login password should be updated.
+As advised i updated my Heroku login and additionally i re generated the API key too.

 ## Credits